amarquand/PCNtoolkit/doc/source/pages/other_predictive_models.rst

     # correlation train_brain with train_phenotype
     train_z_pheno_corr_p = [stats.pearsonr(train_data_z[:, i], train_phen) for i in range(train_data_z.shape[1])]  # train_pheno_corr_p: (259200, )
-    # there are some nan correlations if brain data is poorly cropped (ie: some columns are always 0)

 .. code:: ipython3

     # correlation train_brain with train_phenotype
     train_ct_pheno_corr_p = [stats.pearsonr(train_data_ct[:, i], train_phen) for i in range(train_data_ct.shape[1])]  # train_pheno_corr_p: (259200, )
-    # there are some nan correlations if brain data is poorly cropped (ie: some columns are always 0)

 .. code:: ipython3